If you have other questions, please contact Cyndi at owner@DogPony.com or 408-471-8757 (phone/text).

 Q: Will my dogs be safely separated from the ranch's livestock?

 A: WE LOVE ANIMALS SO THEIR SAFETY IS A TOP PRIORITY TO US!!!
-Our horses, llamas, and chickens are safely separated in a 7-acre pasture on the east side of the property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the horse/llama area.
+Our horses, llamas, cattle and chickens are safely separated in a 7-acre pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the horse/ llama/ cattle area.

 Our fencing is more secure than most rural neighbors who fence livestock typically with 3-strand wire.
-Our chickens live in a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them if you don't open any of the chicken doors.
+Our chickens live in a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them as long as you don't open any of the chicken doors.

-If you have very small or very determined high-prey drive dogs, we recommend that you leash them when walking near ours or our neighbors livestock pastures since they might find a way to go over or under the fence.
-People allowing their dogs to harrass our animals (or people going into the horse/llamas/chicken pens putting both themselves and our animals at risk) will be asked to leave immediately per our rental agreement (our livestock areas are under constant video surveillance).
+If you have very small or very determined high-prey drive dogs, we recommend that you leash them when walking near livestock pastures since they might find a way to go over or under the fence.
+Children should be supervised at all times as well to ensure they don't open gates and go into the animal areas.
+Guests allowing their dogs to harrass our animals, or people going into the horse/llama/cattle/chicken pens putting both themselves and our animals at risk will be asked to leave immediately per our rental agreement (our livestock areas are under constant video surveillance).

 Q: How many dogs can we bring?
 Are any breeds excluded?